phpbb/documentation/development/extensions/tutorial_notifications.rst

 find_users_for_notification
 ---------------------------
 This function is responsible for finding the users that need to be notified.
-It should return an array with the user identifiers as keys and the notification methods as value.
+It should return an array with the user identifiers as keys and the notification methods as values.
 There are various helper functions that help you achieve the desired outcome.

 check_user_notification_options
 +++++++++++++++++++++++++++++++
 You can send an array of user identifiers to this function.
-This function will then check the available notification methods for each user.
+It will then check the available notification methods for each user.
 If the notification type is available in the :abbr:`UCP (User Control Panel)`, it will check the user's preferences.
 Otherwise it will use the default notification methods; the board method and the email method (if *board-wide emails* is enabled).
-The array that is returned by this function, can be used as a return value for find_users_for_notification_.
+The array that is returned by this function can be used as a return value for find_users_for_notification_.

 get_authorised_recipients
 +++++++++++++++++++++++++
 If your notification is for an event within a specific forum, you might want to check the users' authentication.
-This can be done by using this function, which will check all users' ``f_read`` permission for the provided ``forum_id``.
+This can be done using this function, which will check all users' ``f_read`` permission for the provided ``forum_id``.
 The array that is returned by this function is already put through check_user_notification_options_.

 .. code-block:: php